Yokubjon-J/useMemo-memo-shallowcopy/README.md

 Profile is saved from (unnecessarily) being re-rendered thanks to useMemo.

 But if we comment out lines 13-16 and uncomment line 12, the situation radically changes: now Profile component will also be re-rendered as Page does EVEN THOUGH the plain person object remains unchanged!!!(!)
 Why so?
 This is because on every re-render, person object is created anew.
-Therefore, the <Page/> component receives a new person prop value whenever the <Profile /> component function is invoked.
+Therefore, the Page component receives a new person prop value whenever the Profile component function is invoked.
 Period.

 Diving deeper:
 Of course person object properties will not change on every re-creation but each newly created person object instance will be located in different memory address